 HOW TO PROPERLY CLEAN YOUR GUN

 You’ve finished your session at the range.
-Your guns are safely stored away in a locked case, remaining ammo is in your ammunition can, and your “eyes and ears” are tucked away in your range bag.
+Your guns are safely stored away in a locked case, remaining rounds are put away, and your “eyes and ears” are tucked away in your range bag.
 You’ve just had a blast at the shooting range, but as you walk out you can already hear that little voice in your head saying, “Now, don’t forget…you have to clean those guns when you get home.”
 Cleaning your pistols, rifles, and shotguns after every use is important.
 A properly cleaned and maintained firearm will provide a lifetime of safe and dependable service.
 Here’s how to make sure it gets done right without spending all evening on the project:

 STEP ONE: SAFETY FIRST